Who we are

-It was established thanks to a bequest from Sir Alexander Cecil Montgomery of Albury, Surrey – a Baronet who lived from 1859 until 1939.
-He was passionate about communicating modern Bible scholarship, with an emphasis on Christian apologetics, to everyone.
+It was established thanks to a bequest from Sir Alexander Cecil Montgomery of Albury, Surrey, who lived from 1859 until 1939.
+He was passionate about communicating modern biblical scholarship, with an emphasis on Christian apologetics, to everyone.

 His will stipulated that the Trust is:

 “... for the purpose of promoting lectures in explanation and defence of the Christian Religion and with a view to removing difficulties widely felt in the way of faith in God and to demonstrate the reasonableness of theistic faith.”